theiagen/public_health_viral_genomics/docs/source/overview.rst

 Public Health Viral Genomics
 ============================

 The Theiagen Public Health Viral Genomics repository hosts a collection of WDL workflows for genomic characterization, submission preparation, and genomic epidemiology of the SARS-CoV-2 virus.
-While these workflows can be run locally or on an HPC system at the command-line with Cromwell or miniWDL, we strongly recommend use through `Terra, a bioinformatics web application developed by Broad Institute of MIT and Harvard in collaboration with Microsoft and Verily Life Sciences <https://app.terra.bio/>`_.
+While these workflows can be run locally or on an HPC system at the command-line with Cromwell or miniWDL, we strongly recommend use through `Terra <https://app.terra.bio/>`_, a bioinformatics web application developed by the Broad Institute of MIT and Harvard in collaboration with Microsoft and Verily Life Sciences .

 Getting Started
 ---------------